Child-Centered Play Therapy

 Filial Play Therapy

 All parents want their children to have a fun and care-free childhood but this is not the case for every child.
 Our therapists have experience working with children and their families who have experienced physical, sexual, or emotional abuse, neglect or a traumatic loss.
-Many of our therapists are trained in using Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), a research-supported model.
+Many of our therapists are trained in using Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), a research-supported model, and EMDR.